Thomson Reuters on climate change

 Climate change is an issue of international importance and is prevalent in the news, including the United States withdrawal from the Paris Climate Treaty.

-For some years now, as part of our corporate responsibility strategy, Thomson Reuters has had an ongoing commitment to address the challenges posed by climate change; as have many clients across our marketplace.
+As part of our corporate responsibility strategy, Thomson Reuters has an ongoing commitment to address the challenges posed by climate change; as have many clients across our marketplace.
 Planning for a lower carbon economy over time is not a trade-off between growth and going “green.”
-There is compelling evidence that sustainability through decarbonisation is actually a growth driver, both at the top and bottom line.
-We’ve seen this in our own business over the last five years, with our aggregate GHG emissions down close to 30% alongside significant reductions in operating costs.
+There is compelling evidence that sustainability through decarbonization is actually a growth driver, both at the top and bottom line.

-At Thomson Reuters, we will continue with our work to provide insight to policymakers, investors, lawyers, accountants and many other professionals in our marketplace who must manage this risk while at the same time catalysing new growth.
+Moving forward, we expect a continuing downward trend in the company’s carbon footprint and will be seeking new and innovative approaches to positive social impact.
+We will also continue our work to provide legal, tax and accounting, and journalistic insight to policymakers, investors, lawyers, accountants and many other professionals in our marketplace who must manage this risk while at the same time catalyzing new growth.
 It’s our duty and privilege to do so.

 Enabling sustainability with our products and services

 Our vast range of products and services empower our customers to act with confidence in a complex world.
 It is through these products and services that we offer intelligent information for businesses and professionals across the globe to address sustainability challenges.

 Trusted, up-to-date legal know-how across all major practice areas to help attorneys deliver accurate answers quickly and confidently, including support on Corporate Sustainability and Disclosure, ESG Disclosures and Reporting Frameworks, and Environmental Law.

 Thomson Reuters Westlaw